mapgears/scribeui/application/workspaces/templates/OSM-GoogleStyle/README.markdown

 *   PostgreSQL/PostGIS
 *   OSM data to import

 You can get the latest release of ScribeUI [here](https://github.com/mapgears/scribeui).
+To be sure all the demo data are downloaded and installed, you should run this command from the ScribeUI folder:

+    sudo make load-demo-data

 You can install PostgreSQL and PostGIS using aptitude: